Nigeria Travel Warning

 Boko Haram, an extremist group based in northeast Nigeria designated as a Foreign Terrorist Organization by the Department of State, has claimed responsibility for many attacks, mainly in northern Nigeria.
-Its members have killed or wounded thousands of people during the past five years.
+Its members have killed or wounded thousands of people in the past five years.
 Boko Haram has targeted churches, schools, mosques, government installations, educational institutions, and entertainment venues in Adamawa, Bauchi, Borno, Gombe, Kaduna, Kano, Plateau, Taraba, the Federal Capital Territory, and Yobe states.
 Hundreds of thousands of Nigerians have been displaced as a result of violence in the north.
 Exercise extreme caution throughout the country due to the threat of indiscriminate violence.
 U.S. citizens should be vigilant at public gatherings and locations frequented by foreigners.
 Markets, hotels, restaurants, bars, and places of worship may become targets for terrorist attacks.

 Travel to the Gulf of Guinea should also be avoided because of the threat of piracy.

 U.S. Mission personnel are subject to restrictions when traveling in Nigeria, with the exception of local areas of Abuja and Lagos, and may be subject to other constraints as security conditions warrant.

 - See the State Department's travel website for the Worldwide Caution,Travel Warnings, Travel Alerts, and Nigeria Country-Specific Information.